daneb/my_lifes_playbook/README.md

 # D. Being A Developer

+## Problem Solving
+1. Reason through First Principles
+>The normal way we conduct our lives is we reason by analogy.
+[When reasoning by analogy] we are doing this because it’s like something else that was done or it is like what other people are doing — slight iterations on a theme.
+First principles is kind of a physics way of looking at the world.
+You boil things down to the most fundamental truths and say, “What are we sure is true?” … and then reason up from there.

 ## Clean code
 1. Functions/Class names are inversly proportional to the scope ({}).
 Tests have very long names.